ecuacion-jp/ecuacion-jp.github.io/config/common/checkstyle/README.md

 ## google_checks.xml

 - Obtained on 2024/12/29, at commit `d5efae6` from https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/google_checks.xml
+(Updates while unknown are not very preferable, so the copied file is referred.)

 ## suppression filters